markkimsal/homesecurity/README.md

 # Arduino + Vista Home Security
 This project is designed to allow you to connect an Arduino-like device to your Honeywell (Ademco) security panel and "listen in" for key events.
+This project is an implemenation of reverse engineering the Ademco ECP keypad bus.

 #Web Notifications
 You can configure this project to ping a web server with any message you want when an alarm occurs.
 This allows you to use a more powerful server to give you access to more powerful communication options (SMS, Email over SSL/STARTTLS, HTTPS, etc.)